diffplug/gitfromscratch/manuscript/time-travel/cherry-pick-and-rebase/cherry-pick-and-rebase.md

 ![Demonstrate apply delta](TODO.png)

-*Note: Vanilla git calls this a "cherry-pick".
+*Note: Vanilla git calls this "git cherry-pick".
 See [departures from vanilla git](../../epilogue/departures/departures.md) for why we use a different name.*

 ## Undoing a commit